COVID-19: NEEDHAM FAQ’S

 Q: What’s the latest with the Needham Schools?

-A: Per Governor Baker’s orders all Public and Private elementary and secondary schools are currently closed until April 6, 2020.
-Needham Public Schools were closed on March 13, 2020 and currently plan to reopen Tuesday, April 7.
+A: Per Governor Baker’s orders all Public and Private elementary and secondary schools are closed for the rest of the 2020 school year.
 For more Needham School Specific information http://www.needham.k12.ma.us/

 Q: Public and Private schools are closed, is my child’s daycare closed as well?